Who can apply for disability benefits under Special Rules for Terminal Illness

 Anyone in Scotland diagnosed with a terminal illness by their healthcare professional can apply for disability benefits under Special Rules for Terminal Illness.

-- have previously had an application for disability benefits under special rules for end of life rejected by the Department for Work and Pensions
+You can also apply if you have previously had an application for disability benefits under special rules for end of life rejected by the Department for Work and Pensions (DWP).

 Who can complete an application for disability benefits under Special Rules for Terminal Illness